soemarko/SparkCore-SousVide/readme.md

 - DS18B20 and OneWire: thermometer sensor library
 - PID and PID_AutoTune: PID and the auto tune library

 The code is simple enough to just pasted in, you just need to add the access token and your Core device ID to the `Sous_Vide.pch`.
-The iOS app very basic and it's enough for anyone to implement their own style and polish to the app.
-So I probably won't update the iOS part anymore.
+The iOS app provided is a barebone app, it's good enough for anyone to get started and implement their own style, polish, or functionality.

 ## License